Reconstructing Hand-Held Objects in 3D from Images and Videos: Experiments

 \subsection{Qualitative Evaluation}

 We qualitatively evaluate (1) the reconstruction quality of MCC-HO and (2) how well retrieved object models using RAR can be rigidly aligned to the predicted point clouds in 3D (a necessary and sufficient condition for downstream tasks).
-Figure \ref{fig:pointclouds} shows predicted point clouds for a number of MOW test examples, as well as the result of rigidly aligning the ground truth CAD model with each point cloud.
+Figure \ref{fig:pointclouds} shows predicted point clouds for a number of MOW test examples, as well as the result of RAR.
 Since MCC-HO is trained with monocular images, the predicted RGB colors are only valid when viewed from the given camera.
 Because the object geometry is conditioned on the 3D hand, our approach tends to predict reasonable hand-object contact.
 Additionally, the object in contact with the hand is correctly identified by MCC-HO without input segmentation maps.
+Figure \ref{fig:qual_comps} shows qualitative comparisons to existing work, where the combination of MCC-HO + RAR allows us to obtain more realistic object geometry.